gitnacho/docs/docs/sidekick/user-guide/configure-app/assets-management.md

 You can quickly configure the icons and splash screens of your app by providing a single `PNG` source file. {{ site.sk }} uses this image to generate the image resources for all mobile platforms.

-> **Tip** You must provide separate image sources for the icons and splash screens.
+> **Tip**: You must provide separate image sources for the icons and splash screens.

 ## Prerequisites

 * The source image must be in `PNG` format.
 * The source image must be at least `1024x1024` pixels.

-> **Tip** If the splash screen source image contains a logo-like image, the logo must be centered.
+> **Tip**: If the splash screen source image contains a logo-like image, the logo must be centered.
 Otherwise, it might not be resized properly.

 ## Procedure